-A recent jaunt down the Internet rabbit hole started with a hilarious clip of Michael Stipe, James Franco, and Stephen Colbert singing a topical rendition of “It’s the End of the World as We Know It (And I Feel Fine).”
-What started as an amusing venture would end with a somber reflection on modern live performance.
+A recent tumble down the Internet rabbit hole started with a hilarious clip of Michael Stipe, James Franco, and Stephen Colbert singing a topical rendition of It’s the End of the World as We Know It (And I Feel Fine).
+What began as an amusing trip would end with a somber reflection on modern live performance.
 Or rather, the lack thereof.

-First, some backstory.
-REM embodied my musical identify growing up in the ’90s, even despite a preference for harder bands like Tool and Nine Inch Nails.
+REM embodied my musical identity growing up in the ’90s.
 I grew up down the street from their Athens, GA home base.
 My band even performed at the 40 Watt once upon a time.
 (Non-REM fans just went “Huh?” while the rest of you went “Holy shit balls, really?!”)
-But anyway, as I strolled down memory lane, I stumbled upon the following clip, a live performance of “What’s The Frequency, Kenneth?” in 2011, shortly before the band called it quits.
+But anyway, as I strolled down memory lane, I stumbled upon the following clip, a live performance of What’s The Frequency, Kenneth? in 2011, shortly before the band called it quits.

 So at the end of this REM clip, I just sighed and shook my head.
 It’s all a sham now.
 Modern music is a mass-produced product, a melodic paste with no nutritional value.
 And this isn’t to say that I didn’t try.
 I really did.
 I tried to appreciate some of the newer music that the industry churns out, but I just couldn’t.
 It really bugs me because I am an open and willing music fan.
 I love everything from classical to calypso.
 Hell, Tom Waits is a regular on my playlists.
 I want to like new music … but I just can’t.
 All I hear is a homogenized mess.